 \subsection{Essentiality Annotation}

-As our task requires a deep understanding of the events and careful thinking, to guarantee the annotation quality, we hire three well-trained research assistants in our department rather than ordinary annotators to conduct the essentiality annotations.
-For each goal-step pair, each annotator is asked to rate it as 0 (not essential), 1 (essential), or -1 (the step is not a valid step of the target goal or the goal/step contains confidential or hostile information.)\footnote{The survey template is shown in Appendix Figure~\ref{fig:essentiality-annotation}.}.
-Considering that all annotators are well-trained and fully understand our task, if any one of them annotates a pair to be invalid (i.e., -1), we will discard that pair, leading to 1,515 pairs that are eventually preserved.
-We decide the final label based on the majority voting of all annotators.
-The dataset statistics are presented in Table~\ref{tab:dataset_statics}.
-In total, we collect 1,118 essential and 397 non-essential ``goal-step'' pairs.
-The inter-annotator agreement (i.e., Fleiss's Kappa\footnote{We use tools with https://github.com/Shamya/FleissKappa.}) is 0.611, which indicates the high quality of \DataName.
+Given that our task necessitates a profound understanding of the events and careful consideration, we ensure annotation quality by employing three well-trained research assistants from our department rather than ordinary annotators to conduct the essentiality annotations.
+For each goal-step pair, annotators are asked to rate it as 0 (non-essential), 1 (essential), or -1 (the step is not a valid step for the target goal, or the goal/step contains confidential or hostile information)\footnote{The survey template is shown in Appendix Figure~\ref{fig:essentiality-annotation}.}.
+Since all annotators are well-trained and fully comprehend our task, we discard any pair that is deemed invalid (i.e., -1) by at least one annotator.
+This results in 1,515 pairs being retained.
+We determine the final label based on majority voting.
+The dataset statistics can be found in Table~\ref{tab:dataset_statics}.
+Altogether, we compile 1,118 essential and 397 non-essential "goal-step" pairs.
+The inter-annotator agreement, measured by Fleiss's Kappa\footnote{We utilize tools from \url{https://github.com/Shamya/FleissKappa.}}, is 0.611, signifying the high quality of \DataName.